-To illustrate the differences between these hypotheses, let's return to our earlier example: Jan spends all her money because although she cares about her future needs, she doesn't think about them when making purchases.
+To illustrate the differences between these hypotheses, let's return to our earlier example:

+Jan spends all her money because although she cares about her future needs, she doesn't think about them when making purchases.
 In contrast, Fran understands the consequences of her current spending but doesn't care about what happens to her when she's old.
 How would Jan and Fran be affected by interventions that target the awareness or valuation of future consequences?
-First, H1 suggests that (i) interventions that increase valuation of future consequences or (ii) reminders to consider tradeoffs would help both people reduce their spending (because both interventions impact the same construct), which is inconsistent with the distinction drawn between Jan and Fran.
+First, hypothesis 1 suggests that (i) interventions that increase valuation of future consequences or (ii) reminders to consider tradeoffs would help both people reduce their spending (because both interventions impact the same construct), which is inconsistent with the distinction drawn between Jan and Fran.

-Similarly, H2 would imply that either intervention should be helpful, because it assumes that getting Jan to care even more about her future needs or getting Fran to pay even more attention to future consequences would reduce their spending.
-However, in this example, the first intervention wouldn't help Jan (who doesn't think about the future), and the second wouldn't help Fran (who doesn't care about her future).
-H3, on the other hand, implies that making Jan care more about her future self won't reduce spending nor will reminding Fran of the tradeoffs she's making.
+Similarly, hypothesis 2 would imply that either intervention should be helpful, because it assumes that getting Jan to care even more about her future needs or getting Fran to pay even more attention to future consequences would reduce their spending.
+However, in this example, the first intervention actually wouldn't help Jan (who doesn't think about the future), and the second wouldn't help Fran (who doesn't care about her future).
+Hypothesis 3, on the other hand, implies that making Jan care more about her future self won't reduce spending nor will reminding Fran of the tradeoffs she's making.
 But doing the reverse-reminding Jan and inducing caring in Fran-would reduce spending, as would combing these interventions.

-While H3 is reflected conceptually in some quantitative models of decision making (e.g., Winer 1997), the two factors have not been jointly estimated due to the difficulty in empirically identifying both factors from choices observed in field data.
-However, we can test H3-and distinguish its predictions from those of H1 and H2-using direct measurement and experimental methods.
-Under H3, manipulations that prompt consideration of future outcomes will be most effective at reducing purchases when people value (or are prompted to value) those future outcomes (see last panel of Figure 1).
+While hypothesis 3 is reflected conceptually in some quantitative models of decision making (e.g., Winer 1997), the two factors have not been jointly estimated due to the difficulty in empirically identifying both factors from choices observed in field data.
+However, we can test hypothesis 3-and distinguish its predictions from those of hypothesis 1 and hypothesis 2-using direct measurement and experimental methods.
+Under hypothesis 3, manipulations that prompt consideration of future outcomes will be most effective at reducing purchases when people value (or are prompted to value) those future outcomes (see last panel of figure 1).
 As a result, reduced spending will occur primarily when opportunity costs are recognized and valuation of future outcomes is high.

-In this paper, we test the mutual reinforcement account (H3) against the other accounts suggested by prior literature (H1 and H2).
+In this article, we test the mutual reinforcement account (hypothesis 3) against the other accounts suggested by prior literature (hypothesis 1 and hypothesis 2).
 As noted earlier, we operationalize the valuation of future outcomes in two ways: (i) we measure and manipulate one antecedent of caring about future outcomes-psychological connectedness to the future self and (ii) measure the valuation of future outcomes (via discount factors).
 To operationalize awareness, we both measure people's tendency to consider future outcomes (via their propensity to plan) and manipulate it (by providing opportunity cost reminders and prompting relative comparisons).
-We discuss the novel implications of our findings for the design of policy interventions.